Test the app, not the framework or library.

 describe ".class_method"

-for branching code.
-Prefer using with
+contextUse context for branching code.
+Prefer using with and without or when.

 describe "#has_comments?" do